ben-caplan/velocity-set-if-empty/README.md

 	#setIfEmpty( 'name' 'Ben')##

-In this example name will become $name and will have a value of "Ben".
+In this example 'name' will become $name and will have a value of "Ben".
 Problem solved!